Guaranteed Matrix Completion via Non-convex Factorization: Introduction

 For a vector $x \in \mathbb{R}^n, $ denote $\|x \|$ as its Euclidean norm.
 For a matrix $X,$ denote $\| X\|_F$ as its Frobenius norm, and $\|X \|_2$ as its spectral norm (i.e.\ the largest singular value).
 Denote $\sigma_{\rmax}(X), \sigma_{\rmin}(X)$ as the largest and smallest singular values of $X$, respectively.
 Let $X^{\dag}$ denote the pseudo inverse of a matrix $X$.
 The standard inner product between vectors or matrices are written as $\langle x,y\rangle$ or $\langle X,Y \rangle,$ respectively.
 Denote $A^{(i)}$ as the $i$th row of a matrix A. We will use $C,C_1,C_T,C_d,$ etc. to denote universal numerical constants.

 \textbf{Organization.} The rest of the paper is organized as follows.
-In Section 2 we introduce the problem formulation and four typical algorithms.
-In Section 3, we present the main result and two main lemmas that immediately lead to the main result.{\black The proof of the two lemmas are given in Section 4 and Section 5 respectively.
-The proof of the first lemma depends on two main technical results Proposition \ref{prop1} and Proposition \ref{prop2}, the proofs of which are given in the appendix. }
+In Section \ref{sec£ºform and algorithms} we introduce the problem formulation and four typical algorithms.
+In Section \ref{sec: main result}, we present the main results and the main lemmas used in the proofs of these results.
+The proof of the two lemmas used in proving Theorem \ref{major theorem} are given in Section \ref{sec: proof of lemma 1} and Section \ref{sec: proof of lemma 2} respectively.
+The proof of the first lemma depends on two ``coupled perturbation analysis'' results Proposition \ref{prop1} and Proposition \ref{prop2}, the proofs of which are given in Appendix \ref{appen: proof of Prop 1} and Appendix \ref{section of proof of Prop 2} respectively.
+The proof of a lemma used in proving Theorem \ref{theorem 2: linear convergence} is given in Appendix \ref{appen: cost-to-go lemma proof}.